fpseverino/fluent-wallet/Sources/FluentWalletPasses/FluentWalletPasses.docc/PersonalizedPasses.md

 The user will be prompted to provide the required personal information when they add the pass.

-Wallet will then send the user personal information to your server, which should be saved in the ``Personalization`` table, along with a personalization token that you have to sign and return to Wallet in the response.
+Wallet will then send the user personal information to your server, which should be saved in the ``PersonalizationInfo`` table, along with a personalization token that you have to sign and return to Wallet in the response.
 You can use the `PassBuilder.signature(for:)` method to sign the personalization token.

 Immediately after that, Wallet will request the updated pass.
-This updated pass will contain the user personalization data that was previously saved inside the ``Personalization`` table.
+This updated pass will contain the user personalization data that was previously saved inside the ``PersonalizationInfo`` table.
-You can access the pass linked to the personalization data by using the ``Personalization/pass`` field.
+You can access the pass linked to the personalization data by using the ``PersonalizationInfo/pass`` field.

 > Important: This updated and personalized pass **must not** contain the `personalization.json` file, so make sure that the ``PassDataModel/personalizationJSON(on:)`` method returns `nil` when the pass has already been personalized.